alexrogersx/scheduler/README.md

 # Appointment Scheduling Tool
-A JavaFX Appointment and Customer Managment App
+> A Appointment and Customer Managment App Written in Java

 ## To Run
+1. [Install Java](https://www.java.com/en/download/) if not already installed.
+2. Download or Clone this repo (or optionally just download the .jar file mentioned below)
-Run Scheduler.jar located in /target.
+3. Run .jar file located in the target directory

 ## About
 This application is a customer appointment management solution designed for a small business who needs to keep track of